DataONEorg/dataone-web/content/learning/training.md

   small_title: ''
   title: Upcoming Training
   intro: |-
     We are currently adapting our 5-day, in-person short course for remote delivery.
-This is an exciting opportunity for us to reach a broad community, and we are looking forward to delivering a high quality learning experience, consistent with our in-person events.
+This is an exciting opportunity for us to reach a broader community and we are looking forward to delivering a high quality learning experience, consistent with our in-person events.
 We know that your time is precious and we value your investment in learning with us.

     Details are still being developed; add your email below to be one of the first to know when registration opens.
   blocks: